MisterFlask/PhaserCardGame/src/gamecharacters/playerclasses/CardEffectsSummary.md

   - Block: 20
 - **Buffs/Modifiers**:
   - Exhaust
 - **Effect**: All party members gain 20 Block.
-Party members with >4 Stress gain 2 Strength.
-Sacrifice a card
+Party members with >4 stress gain 2 Strength.
+Sacrifice a card.

 `Quartermaster`
 - **Type**: Skill
 - **Energy Cost**: 2
 - **Rarity**: Rare
-- **Buffs/Modifiers**: None
 - **Effect**: Manufacture a Buzzsword for each living party member.
-Each Buzzsword costs 1 less and exhausts
+Each costs 1 less and exhausts.

 `Queen's Mandate`
 - **Type**: Skill
 - **Energy Cost**: 2
 - **Rarity**: Rare
-- **Buffs/Modifiers**: None
-- **Effect**: Increase Venture and Pages by 2.
-All cards in hand gain defense scaling from Pages and offense scaling from Venture
+- **Effect**: Increase Venture and Ashes by 2.
+All cards in your hand have defense scaling increased by 1 Ashes and offense scaling increased by 1 Venture.

 ## Blackhand Class Cards